GeezFORCE/drama-character-interaction-analysis/README.md

 - The `common` module contains the common utilities used across the project
 - The `scraper` module contains the code related to the scraper
 - The `processor` module contains code related to the processor
-- The `api/` directory is the root directory storing the collection files for a popult REST API client called [Bruno](https://www.usebruno.com) which we use for testing
+- The `api/` directory is the root directory storing the collection files for a popular REST API client called [Bruno](https://www.usebruno.com) which we use for testing

 ```